waynodiablo/Oystercard/yelpv2.md

 and replace `APP_ID` and `APP_SECRET` with your app id and secret. **Bear in mind – committing secrets to public git repos is a super bad idea!** Let's go with it for now, but at the end we'll come back to this and look at a better way of doing it.

-Now you need to make the User model that Devise created 'omniauthable',
+Now you need to make the User model that Devise created 'omniauthable'.

 `app/models/user.rb`: